-Washington Savings Bank has several deposit products including savings accounts, checking accounts and CDs to give you many options to manage your money.
+Washington Savings Bank has several deposit products like savings accounts, checking accounts and CDs that provide you with many options to manage your money.
 Washington Savings Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Washington Savings Bank's CD rates are fair in comparison to the average U.S. bank.Back to Overview
+Washington Savings Bank's CD rates are fair in comparison to the national average.Back to Overview

 Find a Washington Savings Bank Near Me

-Washington Savings Bank has three physical locations across the U.S.Back to Overview
+Washington Savings Bank has three physical branches across the U.S.Back to Overview